techdump-xyz/tech-dump/src/content/blog/draft.md

 tags:
     - JavaScript
     - Tutorial
+published: true
 ---

-Hello this is draft and should no be visible
+Hello this is finished article and should be publisheded
 ```js
 const a = b => b + 7;
 const data = [1,2,3,4,5,6];